TWOODS (rhymes with moods)

 Cloaked in a monk-like robe, Twoods are designed to be genderless and emotionally ambiguous.
-Void of expression, their exposed extremities reveal their inner humanity while their individual gestures and interactions with one another are open to interpretation.
+Seemingly masked and void of expression, their exposed extremities reveal their inner humanity while their gestures and interactions with one another are open to interpretation.
 Are they affectionate or combative, happy or sad, resigned or resilient?
 It is up to the viewer to decide.

 Twood Origin Story